AndrewGrant31/Cpp20Module/README.md

 ***a module you can use to ensure first linking and compilation.***
 - ***Hello\Hello.ixx***

-I will endeavour to keep this project template up to date, but don't promise speedy or reliable service...

 ### Note:
+I will endeavour to keep this project template up to date, but don't promise anything remotely like a speedy or reliable service...

 Use this at your own risk!
 I make absolutely no guarantee of usability, correctness or even if it will work...